branaway/Japid/readme.txt

 			1. now the JapidPlugin pre-compiles newer html templates at onLoad() event.
 Previously one must use "play japid:gen" to compile the templates in PROD mode or Japid pre-processing won't happen.
 			2. added log directive to print log info in console for use in ` line. see log.html sample in the tempgen tree.
+			3. modified the commands.py to make it compatible with the Play 1.1 main branch.
 2012/3/28:	v0.34
 			1. the japid:mkdir command will create a file named JapidWebUtil.java in the japidviews._javatags package.
 			All the public static methods are statically imported to generated Java source files.
 This file is